d2foundry/oracle_engine/docs/getting_started.md

 # Hello Guardian

 Welcome to the Oracle Engine wiki!
-This page will cover how to run Oracle Engine locally with a helper node script, go into broad detail on lib.rs, and other common things you need to know about Oracle Engine.
+This page will cover how to get any necessary prequisites, run the given sample script, and show how to change the weapon used in the script.

 ## Prerequisites